 The choir began as a concert party in 1981, evolving into Guilsfield Singers 8 years later.
 We currently number over 40 voices, enjoy the challenge of a wide repertoire and constantly aspire to raising our standards even higher.

-Associate Musical Director, James Llewelyn Jones has been leading the choir since May 2025.
+Musical Director, James Llewelyn Jones has been leading the choir since May 2025.

 James’ passion for choral music was enriched as a member of the National Youth Choirs of both Wales and Great Britain; the National Chamber Choir and Cantorion Sirenian Singers, Wrexham.
 His musical education continued in Birmingham where he gained his BMus (Hons) and MMus degrees with distinction.